 Tuition and Fees

-Tuition and fee rates can be found at Engineering Online for online course cost and at Office of Continuing Education for on-campus courses.
+Tuition and fee rates for Certificate Offerings can be found at Engineering Online for online course cost and at Office of Continuing Education for on-campus courses.

 Courses are offered on a semester-based schedule.
 To learn how to register for an online course and the deadlines, please visit the Office of Online Professional Engineering Program.
 For the on-campus courses, please visit the Center for Innovation in Teaching & Learning (located on 901 West University Ave in Urbana).